genemine/BaiHui/README.md

+# Note
+The repository has migrated to https://github.com/genemine2/BaiHui.

 # The brain-specific functional gene network in the BaiHui database

 This brain-specific functional gene network was built by probabilistically integrating expertly-hand-curated (by reading original publications) heterogeneous genomics data.
 Details of this network are described in the following paper.<br>